keithzrc/Price-Optimisation/README.md

 # Price-Optimisation
-This is just a small project for my own educational purposes.
+This is a small data science project for my own educational purposes.

 ## Model Used
 Ordinary least squares - ols